-Breakfast and supper (there’s no lunch available on-site) are served in the cheerful dining room, where soft green walls set off soothing countryside views and the emphasis is on simple, home-made fare with produce from the kitchen garden and meat from local suppliers.
-All food is prepared and served by the owners, Clive and Rob, and with just three tables on selected evenings it’s very popular and tables fill up fast, so book ahead to avoid disappointment.
-Starters include cod and chorizo fishcakes, a goat’s-cheese tart or pesto chicken salad; hearty main-course options range from flatbreads to a halloumi and chutney or minted lamb and feta burgers.
+Breakfast and supper are served in the cheerful dining room, where soft green walls set off soothing countryside views and the emphasis is on simple, homemade fare with produce from the kitchen garden and meat from local suppliers.
+All food is prepared and served by the owners, Clive and Rob, and with just three tables on selected evenings it’s very popular and tables fill up fast, so book well ahead to avoid disappointment.
+Starters include cod or salmon fishcakes or homemade wild-garlic-pesto-chicken salad; hearty main-course options range from flatbread pizzas to halloumi and homemade chutney or minted lamb and feta burgers.
 Finish with a Welsh cheese board or an affogato for pudding.
-When the weather’s co-operating, you can take a slice of cake and cup of tea outside in the gardens, or ask for a fire-pit kit (there’s a small extra charge) to watch the sun go down outside over a glass of bubbly and snacks.
-The hotel only prepares what's needed to prevent food waste and they use the freshest ingredients, so you'll need to put your food order in before dinner.
+When the weather’s cooperating, you can ask for a fire pit kit (there’s a small extra charge) to watch the sun go down over a glass of something sparkling.
+The hotel only prepares what's needed to prevent food waste and they use the freshest ingredients, so you'll need to email your food choices at least 48 hours before arrival.

 The honesty bar in the lounge is stocked with the usual suspects as well as home-made sloe gin, Aperol, pre-mixed negronis, plum vodka and vermouth.
 For alfresco nightcaps, the fire-pit’s waiting.

 Breakfast is served from 8am to 9.30am.
-Choose from one of two seatings for dinner: 7.30pm or 8pm (Wednesday, Friday and Saturday only).
+Choose from one of two seatings for supper: 7.30pm or 8pm (Wednesday, Friday and Saturday only).

 There’s no room service, so stash the warm cookies you get on arrival in case hunger strikes after dark.